Smoked Brats with Beer Onions (Pellet Smoker Recipe)

 Don’t miss a thing!
 Follow us on

-smoked brats topped with smoked onions and bell peppers.
+closeup: smoked bratwurst topped with smoked onions and bell peppers

 two smoked brats in buns with toppings, closeup.